palaeoware/revosim/revosim/docs/loggingsim.rst

 :\*gridBreedSuccess\*: The number of successful breeds in the polling iteration for all organisms in the grid.
 :\*gridMeanFitness\*: The mean fitness of all the organisms in the grid at polling iteration.
 :\*gridNumberAlive\*: The number of organisms alive at polling iteration.
 :\*gridGeneration\*: This calculates the average age (thus generation time) of all successful parents in the polling iteration.
-Note that it calculates this based on the assumption, which is true for the majority of settings, that organisms will only successfully breed once in their lifetime.
-This assumption can be checked using the gridNumberAlive and gridBreedSuccess outputs to calculate the mean number of breeding individuals at any generation.
+Note that it calculates this based on the assumption (which is true for the majority of settings), that organisms will only successfully breed once in their lifetime.
+This assumption can be checked using the \*gridNumberAlive\* and \*gridBreedSuccess\* outputs to calculate the mean number of breeding individuals at any generation.
 :\*gridTrophicHistograms\*: This outputs a histogram of the trophic levels of all the organisms in the grid, at 0.1 intervals between 0 and 3.
 :\*iteration\*: The current iteration.
 :\*printSettings\*: This prints a string of all REvoSim settings at the polling iteration, or start of the run if placed in the header.